opengisch/QgisModelBaker/docs/background_info/working_with_datasets.md

    26 |       23 | d92d5cde-7ef3-48e8-b6cc-e370a5cba64d | Selmas Park | 01030000200080033330[...]
 ```

-### Data after import of "Besźel"
+### Datasets and Data of "Ul Qoma" and "Besźel"

-Well that does not look that interesting with only one dataset.
-So let's import the data of "Besźel" as well.
+It looks more interesting when we import the data of "Besźel" as well.

 ```
 <?xml version="1.0" encoding="UTF-8"?><TRANSFER xmlns="http://www.interlis.ch/INTERLIS2.3">